danilobarion1986/danilobarion1986.github.io/_posts/2019-05-31-ruby-pills-enums-options.markdown

 p Notification::Push # => 2
 ```

-If your main goal is to improve the legibility and organization of your code, but isn't worried about the value of each option (maybe is just codes in a domain table of your database), this is the simpliest and most straightforward enum that you'll have!
+If your main goal is to improve the legibility and organization of your code, but aren't worried about the value of each option (maybe it's just codes in a domain table of your database), this is the simpliest and most straightforward enum that you'll have!

 ## 2º - Using Constants